-To determine the clinical significance of KMT2D in PDAC, we analyzed the RNA-Seq data of 106 patients from TCGA database, and classified them into the KMT2Dhigh and KMT2Dlow groups using the median KMT2D mRNA expression level.
-We found no correlation between KMT2D levels and the overall or disease-free survival (Figure 7G and H).
+To determine the clinical significance of KMT2D in PDAC, we analyzed the RNA-Seq data of 106 patients from the TCGA database, and classified them into KMT2Dhigh and KMT2Dlow groups using the median KMT2D mRNA expression level.
+We found no correlation between KMT2D levels and overall or disease-free survival (Figure 7G and H).
 In addition, higher KMT2D expression was found to be associated with poor tumor grading in clinico-pathological features analysis (Supplement Table 1).

 DISCUSSION